Lighthouses of the Bahamas

 view.
 This is the oldest and best known lighthouse in the Bahamas

 and the oldest surviving lighthouse in the West Indies.
+Sadly, it is endangered.
+The lighthouse was in "deplorable" condition by spring 2015, with government agencies blaming each other for its neglect.
 Located at

 the western end of Paradise Island (formerly Hog Island) marking the